 - Synthesize monitoring and evaluation data for use in publications and reports.

-- Supervise development and communications fellows and interns.
+- Supervise development and communications staff and fellows.

 - Provide training to staff and programmatic support as needed.